New Gods: Volume 5 (2024-present)

 The New Gods volume 5 is written by Ram V with art from Jorge Fornes and Evan Cagle.
-A continuation of the New Gods storyline from past volumes and recent DC stories, the volume depicts the afthermath of Darkseid's apparent death in DC All In Special.
-It centres on Orion's moral quandary after he is sent to Earth to kill "an emergent New God" infant who will "upset the balance" between Apokolips and New Genesis; the awakening of the child, Kamal, was the universe attempting to correct Darkseid's disappearance into the Absolute Universe through the creation of a god of evil.
-In parallel, the series deals with a plot from the Nyctari, a powerful alien species descended from the Old God Nyctar, who were previously enslaved by Darkseid and who intend to commit genocide against the New Gods.
+A continuation of the New Gods storyline from past volumes and recent DC stories, the volume depicts the aftermath of Darkseid's apparent death in DC All In Special.
+It centers on Orion's moral quandary after he is sent to Earth to kill "an emergent New God" infant who will "upset the balance" between Apokolips and New Genesis; the awakening of the child, Kamal, was the universe attempting to correct Darkseid's disappearance into the Absolute Universe through the creation of a god of evil.
+In parallel, the series deals with a plot from the Nyctari, a powerful alien species descended from the Old God Nyctar, who were previously enslaved by Darkseid and intend to commit genocide against the New Gods.

 Setting

 New Genesis

-New Genesis is the home of the New Gods, who live in the floating city of Supertown.
-The surface is inhabited by the "Bugs" and the Primitives, with the former being considered a lesser class.

-New Genesis and Apokolips exist in a different plane of existence located near the Source, and can only be accessed via Boom Tube portals.

-New Genesis and Apokolips were created after the destruction of the Old Gods' home planet of Urgrund and respectively seeded with good and evil essences by Balduur and an unnamed sorceress.
-Through Darkseid's manipulation, the two planets enter a devastating war before Highfather enacts a temporary truce.
+New Genesis and its dark counterpart Apokolips were spawned by the destruction of Urgrund, the world of the "Old Gods" (implied to be the gods of Norse mythology).
+New Genesis was given strength and nobility from the "living atoms" of the Old God Balduur, while Apokolips was saturated with evil from an unnamed sorceress.
+Through Darkseid's manipulation, the two planets entered a devastating war that only ended when the New Genesis general Izaya forsook the ways of war, contacted the Source and became the Highfather, agreeing to a pact with his enemy to secure peace.
+Eventually the pact was broken and the war restarted when Darkseid kidnapped people of Earth and Highfather directed warriors of New Genesis to oppose him.

+Izaya, also known as Highfather, is a spiritual leader who maintains his people's connection to the Source.
+After his death, Highfather was succeeded by Takion, a living conduit of the Source.
+In contrast to the industrial wasteland of Apokolips, New Genesis is covered in lush forests and grasslands.
+The only urban location is Supertown, a floating city designed to not affect the planet's surface.

 The conflict between the two planets symbolizes the struggle of good and evil on a grand mythic scale.
 However, despite representing good, New Genesis and its inhabitants are not entirely perfect.
-Biographer Charles Hatfield writes, "The saga turns out to be not so simple, for Kirby — and this is revealing – blurs the seeming idealized perfection of New Genesis, adding complexity to his gods."
+Biographer Charles Hatfield writes, "The saga turns out to be not so simple, for Kirby – and this is revealing – blurs the seeming idealized perfection of New Genesis, adding complexity to his gods."
 Similarly, John Morrow writes, "Kirby knew that his New Genesis was no heaven.
 Rather, it was more like the free West during the Cold War, which was threatened by forces from within as well as without."